dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 > The man who hunts ducks out on weekends.

 More common than ambiguous sentences are **garden paths**.
-These have *local* ambiguities so reader starts to build one tree, then has to backtrack when later information arrives.
+These have *local* ambiguities so the reader starts to build one tree, then has to backtrack when later information arrives.
 This sentence only has one parse, yet it's confusing because your brain knows that "hunts ducks" usually bind together and it's expecting something like "...out on the lake."

 >  The man who hunts goes out on weekends.